the-khiem7/AWS.FirstCloudJourney/content/2-Proposal/_index.md

 - **Amazon API Gateway**: Serves as the main entry point for incoming API calls from the website, enabling secure data submission (such as clickstream or browsing activity) into AWS.
 - **AWS Lambda**: Executes serverless functions to preprocess and organize clickstream data uploaded to S3.
 It also handles scheduled data transformation jobs triggered by EventBridge before loading them into the data warehouse.
 - **Amazon EventBridge**: Schedules and orchestrates batch workflows — for example, triggering Lambda functions every hour to process and move clickstream data from S3 into the EC2 data warehouse.
-- **Amazon EC2**: Acts as the data warehouse environment, running PostgreSQL or another relational database for batch analytics, trend analysis, and business reporting.
+- **Amazon EC2 (Data Warehouse)**: Acts as the data warehouse environment, running PostgreSQL or another relational database for batch analytics, trend analysis, and business reporting.
 Both instances are deployed inside a VPC private subnet for network isolation and security
 - **R Shiny (on EC2)**: Hosts interactive dashboards that visualize batch-processed insights, helping the business explore customer behavior, popular products, and sales opportunities.
 - **AWS IAM**: Manages access permissions and policies to ensure that only authorized users and AWS components can interact with data and services.
 - **Amazon CloudWatch**: Collects and monitors metrics, logs, and scheduled job statuses from Lambda and EC2 to maintain system reliability and performance visibility.
 - **Amazon SNS**: Sends notifications or alerts when batch jobs complete, fail, or encounter errors, ensuring timely operational awareness.
-- **Amazon Amplify**: Hosts and deploys the front-end e-commerce website with a fully managed CI/CD pipeline, integrating seamlessly with Cognito for user authentication and enabling secure API communication with API Gateway.

 ### 4. Technical Implementation